LarsBesselmann/Liberty-Getting-Started-M2M/README.md

     This starts the **use case recorder** stopwatch for the snoop test case.
     <kbd>![](./images/media/mono2micro-snoop.png)</kbd>

-        A filename is not specified.
-Creating a default file: "context_1681760275797.json".
-        Enter <Label> to start recording current context or enter 1 to exit. snoop
-        Enter 9 to stop the recording of the current context.

     c.
 From the Web Browser, click on the **Snoop Servlet** link in the DefaultApplication HTML page.
 Snoop requires basic authentication.